Installation Instructions

 Option B: Native windows FSL-MRS + FSL on WSL

-Alternatively, as of V1.1.13 of FSL-MRS the python-only FSL-MRS package can be run in native Windows alongside a WSL FSL installation.
+Alternatively, as of V1.1.13 of FSL-MRS the Python-only FSL-MRS package can be run in native Windows alongside a WSL FSL installation.
 This can be achieved as follows:

 Enable WSL and install FSL into WSL as described in the FSL install instructions.